 Moskva, a fierce Russian ship

 After receiving three icebreakers (1954-1956), the Soviet minister of commerce asked a Finnish company named Wärtsilä in Finland to build even larger and stronger ships.
-One of these ships named Moskva was designed in 1956 and featured one of the most potent diesel-electric power plant ever installed on a vessel at the time.
-Moskva is the Russian name for Moscow, the capital of the Soviet Union.
+One of these ships named Moskva was designed in 1956 and featured one of the most potent diesel-electric power plants ever installed on a vessel at the time.
+Moskva is the Russian name for Moscow, the capital of Russia (then the Soviet Union).

 “Operation Beluga”